 For our members

-Comments or queries relating to the priorities documents can be sent via email.
+Comments or queries relating EA's Strategic Direction can be sent via email.

 The Board, Engineers Australia's governing body, has approved a series of policies.